-2. Theoretical Foundations: What is Ideology?
+8.2.
+Theoretical Foundations: What is Ideology?

 This work studies online nationalism and online xenophobia.
 It is a contribution to empirical ideology critique.
 An underlying theoretical question that arises in this context is how one should best understand the notion of ideology.
 There are different traditions of how to define and study ideology.
-Approaches include for example Marx's theory of commodity fetishism, Lukács's theory of reification, Gramsci's theory of hegemony, the Frankfurt School, Hallian Cultural Studies, various forms and schools of Critical Discourse Analysis, Foucauldian discourse analysis, Althusserian ideology theory, etc. (Eagleton 1991; Rehmann 2013; Žižek 1994).
+Approaches include for example Marx's theory of commodity fetishism, Lukács' theory of reification, Gramsci's theory of hegemony, the Frankfurt School, Hallian Cultural Studies, various forms and schools of Critical Discourse Analysis, Foucauldian discourse analysis, Althusserian ideology theory, and so on (Eagleton 1991, Rehmann 2013, Žižek 1994).
 These theories do not have a consensus on what ideology is and how it should be defined.
 Two major schools in the critical study of ideology go back to Antonio Gramsci and Georg Lukács.

-Whereas Gramsci's approach can be characterised as ideology theory, the one by Lukács can be seen as ideology critique (Fuchs 2015: chapter 3).
-Gramsci understands ideology as worldviews, the "superstructure of a particular structure" (Gramsci 1988: 199) and a "conception of the world" (Gramsci 1988: 343).
-Lukács based on Marx's theory of commodity fetishism sees ideology as reified thought emerging in reified societies.
-He therefore argues that the "emergence and diffusion of ideologies appears as the general characteristic of class societies" (Lukács 1986: 405).
+Whereas Gramsci's approach can be characterized as ideology theory, the one by Lukács can be seen as ideology critique (Fuchs 2015, chapter 3).
+Gramsci understands ideology as worldviews, the 'superstructure of a particular structure' (Gramsci 1988, 199) and a 'conception of the world' (Gramsci 1988, 343).
+Lukács' approach, based on Marx's theory of commodity fetishism, sees ideology as reified thought emerging in reified societies.
+He therefore argues that the 'emergence and diffusion of ideologies appears as the general characteristic of class societies' (Lukács 1986, 405).

-Terry Eagleton (1991: chapter 1) discerns various understandings of ideology by identifying six theoretical approaches:
+Terry Eagleton (1991, chapter 1) discerns various understandings of ideology by identifying six theoretical approaches:

-- 1) Ideology as the "production of ideas, beliefs and values in social life" (28) (= ideology as culture) (28); - 2) Ideas and beliefs of "a specific, socially significant group or class" (29) (= ideology as worldview); - 3) The "promotion and legitimation of the interests" of a group "in the face of opposing interests" (29); - 4) The "promotion and legitimation of sectoral interests" in the "activities of a dominant social power" (29) (= ideology as dominant worldviews); - 5) "[I]deas and beliefs which help to legitimate the interests of a ruling group or class specifically by distortion and dissimulation" (30); - 6) "[F]alse or deceptive beliefs [...] arising not from the interests of a dominant class but from the material structure of society as a whole" (30).
+- 1. Ideology as the 'production of ideas, beliefs and values in social life' (28) (=ideology as culture); - 2.
+Ideas and beliefs of 'a specific, socially significant group or class' (29) (=ideology as worldview); - 3.
+The 'promotion and legitimation of the interests' of a group 'in the face of opposing interests' (29);

+- 4. The 'promotion and legitimation of sectoral interests' in the 'activities of a dominant social power' (29) (=ideology as dominant worldviews); - 5. '[I]deas and beliefs which help to legitimate the interests of a ruling group or class specifically by distortion and dissimulation' (30); - 6. '[F]alse or deceptive beliefs [...] arising not from the interests of a dominant class but from the material structure of society as a whole' (30).

-Especially Marx, Lukács and the Frankfurt School have influenced the theoretical concept of ideology used in this paper and the Marxian theory approach that underlies it (Fuchs 2015, 2016b, c).
+Marx, Lukács and the Frankfurt School have especially influenced the theoretical concept of ideology used in this article and the Marxian theoretical approach that underlies it (Fuchs 2015, Fuchs 2016b, 2016c, 2018a).
 The notion of ideology employed relates to Eagleton's fifth and sixth meanings of ideology.
 By ideology, I understand thoughts, practices, ideas, words, concepts, phrases, sentences, texts, belief systems, meanings, representations, artefacts, institutions, systems or combinations thereof that represent and justify one group's or individual's power, domination or exploitation of other groups or individuals by misrepresenting, one-dimensionally presenting or distorting reality in symbolic representations (Fuchs 2015).
-Ideology is not simply an abstract structure, but has a concrete, lived reality: Ideological workers produce and reproduce ideologies (Fuchs 2015: chapter 3).
-Marx characterises the producers of ideology as "the thinkers of the [ruling] class", its "active, conceptive ideologists", who based on a division of labour within the ruling class "make the formation of the illusions of the class about itself their chief source of livelihood" (Marx/Engels 1845: 68).
+Ideology is not simply an abstract structure, but has a concrete, lived reality: Ideological workers produce and reproduce ideologies (Fuchs 2015, chapter 3).
+Marx characterizes the producers of ideology as 'the thinkers of the [ruling] class', its 'active, conceptive ideologists', who - based on a division of labour within the ruling class - 'make the formation of the illusions of the class about itself their chief source of livelihood' (Marx and Engels 1845, 68).